What is 'under-occupation'?

 One way to do this is by a mutual exchange where you swap homes with another social tenant – visit www.homeswapper.co.uk for more information.

-You could also move to a smaller property by transferring home through your local choice-based lettings scheme.
+You could also move to a smaller property by registering with your council's local choice-based lettings schem and bidding on properties.
 Contact your local council's housing team for more information.

 2. You can also try to increase your income by:

 - moving into employment